yogiboy1/PDC-proj/README.md

 execution of two or more parts of a program to maximum utilize the CPU time.
 Multi-threading has proved to be a very fast and reliable way to perform computations

+##subheader

+this is submitted for Parellel and Dynamic Computing course for j component requirement.